itm4n/PrivescCheck/README.md

-Invoke-UnattendFilesCheck - Enumerates Unattend files and extracts credentials Invoke-WinlogonCheck - Checks credentials stored in the Winlogon registry key Invoke-CredentialFilesCheck - List the Credential files that are stored in the current user AppData folders
+Invoke-UnattendFilesCheck - Enumerates Unattend files and extracts credentials Invoke-WinlogonCheck - Checks credentials stored in the Winlogon registry key Invoke-CredentialFilesCheck - List the Credential files that are stored in the current user AppData folders Invoke-CredentialManagerCheck - Enumerates credentials saved in the Credential Manager
 ```

 ### Registry